hasanshahid345/supply_chain_delivery_time_analysis/README.md

 # Global E-Commerce Delivery Delay & Profitability Analysis

-An end-to-end analytics and machine learning project that diagnoses chronic late deliveries in a global e-commerce operation, quantifies their profitability impact, and identifies operational levers for improvement.
+An end-to-end analytics and machine learning system that diagnoses chronic late deliveries in a global e-commerce operation, quantifies their profitability impact, and identifies operational levers for improvement.

-## Project Summary
+## Executive Summary

 This project analyzes **172,765 orders** from **January 2015 to January 2018** to answer four core business questions: